-Welcome!
-I am a research scientist at Snap Research working on Personalized Generative AI.
-I earned my Ph.D. in Computer Science from KAUST, where I was fortunate to be advised by Prof. Bernard Ghanem.
+Gordon Qian is a research scientist at Snap Research Creative Vision team, working on Generative Models.
+He earned his Ph.D. in Computer Science from KAUST, where he was fortunate to be advised by Prof. Bernard Ghanem.

-If you are interested in working in generative models with us, please drop me a message through guocheng.qian [at] outlook.com
+If you are interested in working in image/video generative models with me, please reach out at guocheng.qian [at] outlook.com

 Ph.D. in CS